gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 to restart the SCTP assocation.

-After restart the next traffic key SHALL use epoch=3, i.e. the epoch value is reseted.
+After restart the next traffic key SHALL use epoch=3, i.e. the epoch value is reset.
 Note that if the restart epoch used also was 3 when not using any DTLS connection ID, then the installation of the new restart key context needs to be done with some care to avoid dropping valid packets.
 After having derived new traffic keys the endpoint installs the Traffic DTLS Key Context first, and start using it.
-The new restart DTLS Key Context is only installed after any old in-flight restart packets have had a chance to be received.
+The new restart DTLS Key Context is only installed after any old in-flight restart packets will have been received.

 ### Compatibility with legacy SCTP Restart {#sctp-rest-comp}